mdavis332/DomainPasswordSpray/README.md

 # DomainPasswordSpray
 DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
-By default it will automatically generate the userlist from the domain.
-BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!
+By default it will automatically generate the userlist from the domain whether a user provides username(s) at runtime or not.
+If runtime userlist is provided, it will be compared against the auto-generated list and all user-provided usernames that meet the following criteria will be excluded from the final spray list:
+- Locked out
+- Disabled
+- Nonexistent
+- Within 1 bad password attempt of a lockout

 This version has been updated with Warren Frame's (@RamblingCookieMonster) Invoke-Parallel to process the users simultaneously in batches of 50 and speed up the spray.
 In tests, this has reduced scan time by up to 83%.
+This module has been tested against 9000 users in a production AD environment with a runtime under 60 seconds.

 ## Quick Start Guide
 Open a PowerShell terminal from the Windows command line with 'powershell.exe -exec bypass'.